ComputationalModeling/spring-2017-danielak/final-exam/2017-04-23-final-exam.md

 ## How you will be graded

-You'll be graded as a group, and we'll be looking at four key categories.

-## Equity: Do all group members have a chance to contribute?

-### Equity - How to do well

-- All group members have a chance to speak contribute.
-- You're programming in pairs, or as a whole group

-### How to NOT do well

  Category        | How to do **WELL**                                                                                                                                                                                                                         | How to do **POORLY**
  ----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------
 **Equity**          | All group members have a chance to speak contribute.
 You’re programming in pairs, or as a whole group | One person is doing most of the talking.
 One or more group members is staying silent through most of the discussion.
 One group member is spending a lot of time coding on their own and not talking to anyone